George Santos charged with fraud, money laundering and more crimes in New York court

 Washington — Federal prosecutors have charged Republican Rep. George Santos of New York with fraud, money laundering and other crimes, according to an indictment unsealed Wednesday, a stunning development following months of scrutiny of the freshman congressman that began after lies he told about his background began to unravel.

-Santos is in custody at the federal courthouse and is expected to appear before a judge in Central Islip, New York, on Wednesday afternoon.
+Santos, 34, was arrested Wednesday morning and is in custody, the Justice Department said.
+He is expected to appear before U.S. Magistrate Judge Arlene Lindsay at the federal courthouse in Central Islip, New York, on Wednesday afternoon.

+The 13-count indictment returned by a federal grand jury Tuesday includes seven counts of wire fraud, three counts of money laundering, one count of theft of public funds and two counts of making materially false statements to the House of Representatives.
+If convicted, Santos faces up to 20 years in prison for the most serious charges.

+"Taken together, the allegations in the indictment charge Santos with relying on repeated dishonesty and deception to ascend to the halls of Congress and enrich himself," U.S. Attorney Breon Peace said in a statement.
+"He used political contributions to line his pockets, unlawfully applied for unemployment benefits that should have gone to New Yorkers who had lost their jobs due to the pandemic, and lied to the House of Representatives."

 The charges against Santos were filed by federal prosecutors from the Eastern District of New York, one of several investigative entities examining the GOP lawmaker's congressional campaign and financial dealings.
 Local and state authorities, as well as the FBI and law enforcement in Brazil, have also been investigating Santos.